Family criticise police search as tributes pour in for three killed in Cardiff crash

 Two people are hospitalised in a serious condition

-The family of one of the victims of a fatal Cardiff crash has criticised the police after allegedly being told to “stop calling for updates.”
+A mother who spent hours searching for her missing daughter who was involved in a deadly car crash in Cardiff has criticised police after allegedly being told to “stop calling for updates”.

-Five people, three women and two men, had last been seen in Cardiff around 2am on Saturday after a night out.
+Concerns were raised after three women and two men went missing at the weekend, with family and friends of the group making repeated appeals to locate them.

-The women, Sophie Russon, 20, Eve Smith, 21, and Darcy Ross, 21, were last seen in Cardiff in the early hours of Saturday having travelled there from Porthcawl.
-They had made the trip in a Volkswagen Tiguan with two men, Rafel Jeanne, 24, and Shane Loughlin, 32, both from Cardiff, who were also reported as missing.
+The women, Sophie Russon, Eve Smith and Darcy Ross, were seen travelling in a Volkswagen Tiguan with two men, Rafel Jeanne and Shane Loughlin.
+They were last seen at around 2am in Cardiff.

-Sophie’s mum Anna Certowicz, 42, was driving around Gwent and Cardiff areas prior to the discovery in a desperate search for her daughter after claiming Gwent Police told her to stop calling to “stop ringing” the station for updates.
+Prior to Sophie being located, her mother Anna Certowicz drove around Gwent and Cardiff in a desperate search for her – claiming Gwent Police told her to stop calling to “stop ringing” the station for updates.

 She told the Daily Mail: “They didn’t seem to care.
 I had to drive to Cardiff to knock on doors myself because they were doing s** all.
 They just didn’t seem to think it was worth investigating.
 It was so frustrating.